polterguy/polterguy.github.io/documentation/magic/index.md

 #### POST magic/system/auth/send-reset-password-link

 This endpoint sends a _"reset password email"_ to a registered user.
-Like the register endpoint, the endpoint requires a `frontendUrl` and a `backendUrl` field, in addition to of course a username, which needs to be an email address.
+Like the register endpoint, the endpoint requires a `frontendUrl` and a `backendUrl` field, in addition to of course a username.
+The username must be an email address.
+This endpoint requires that you have configured Magic's SMTP settings such that it can send an email to the user allowing him or her to reset the password.
 Below is an example payload.

 ```json
 {